 GLOBAL MARKETS-Selling abates after virus causes worst day since October

-European markets rebounded early on Tuesday after the previous day's thumping, which saw investors worried about the economic fallout from the coronavirus outbreak in China huddle in safe-haven assets.
+European markets stabilized on Tuesday after worries about the economic fallout of China's spreading coronavirus set off the worst global rout in months.

-There was relief as Europe's STOXX 600 and Wall Street futures bounced as much as 0.5% from their closing levels on Monday, which was the worst day for world stocks since October.
-Chinese markets remain closed all week, but the 0.5% overnight drop in Tokyo's Nikkei was more modest than Monday's and many of Asia's other bourses that were open rallied from the day's lows too.
+A flat STOXX 600 and higher Wall Street futures indicated some relief after Monday's biggest drop in world stocks since October.
+Chinese markets are closed all week, but a 0.5% overnight drop in Tokyo's Nikkei was more modest than Monday's thumping.
+Many of Asia's other markets that were open had rallied.

-Brent oil prices stabilized above $59, safely above their three-month low of $58.50 and 10-year U.S. Treasury yields stabilized above 1.60% after briefly dipping below that level on Monday.
-In the FX markets, Japan's safe-haven yen slipped back and dollar/yen recaptured 109, while China's yuan strengthened from Monday's three-week low in international 'offshore' markets.
+Even so, the mood remained jittery.
+The death toll from the virus topped 100 overnight and Germany confirmed its first case.
+A number of governments and multinational companies were curbing travel.
+Japan's safe-haven yen began to climb again after a pause overnight.
+China's yuan dropped towards three-week lows and the euro fell to almost a three-year trough against the Swiss franc.

-"But the interesting part will be how much the virus and the contamination efforts of the Chinese government will hamper supply chains and growth and that is really hard to grasp in the short term."
-Some investors have dipped their toes in guessing that inflation will be weaker, with market gauges of long-term expectations falling to their lowest in 1-1/2-months in the eurozone at 1.2640%.
+"...
+The interesting part will be how much the virus and the contamination efforts of the Chinese government will hamper supply chains and growth, and that is really hard to grasp in the short term," said Christian Lenk, an interest rates strategist at DZ Bank.
+Market gauges of long-term inflation expectations fell to their lowest in a month and a half in the eurozone at 1.2640%.

-The yield on the benchmark German Bund was flat at -0.385% DE10YT=RR, though not far from the three-month low -0.391% it fell to on Monday.
-Yields across other European markets, including Italy and Spain, were also stable.
+The yield on the benchmark German Bund was flat at -0.38%, not far from the three-month low -0.391% it fell to on Monday.
+Yields across other European markets, including Italy and Spain, were also broadly stable.
 In the United States, a two-day Federal Reserve meeting starts later.
-The market consensus is that the central bank will keep interest rates unchanged at between 1.5% and 1.75% but all attention will be on whether it thinks about the virus woes.
+The market consensus is that the Fed will keep interest rates unchanged at 1.5% to 1.75%, but attention will be on what it thinks about the virus effects.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)